How Singapore Will Support Your Business during the Pandemic

-The Singapore government developed a set of measures to help people and local companies survive the economic slump caused by the COVID-19 outbreak.
-A total of S$55 billion is allocated.
+The Singapore government developed 2 sets of measures to help people and local companies survive the economic slump caused by the COVID-19 outbreak.

-Below we list 4 initiatives that will save you thousands of dollars and help to protect your staff.
+Below we list the initiatives that will save you thousands of dollars and help to protect your staff.
+If you need any further advice on Singapore accounting and managing cashflow issues during this period, we can help.

-The Jobs Support Scheme was first introduced in Budget 2020, and now its terms become even better.
+The Jobs Support Scheme was first introduced in Budget 2020, and now it got a boost.

 Under the Jobs Support Scheme (JJS), the state will reimburse up to 25% of every salary you pay to your local employees — citizens and permanent residents.